frictionlessdata/frictionless-py/docs/guides/getting-started.md

     2,german,1,2,3

-First of all, let's infer the metadata.
-We can save and edit it to provide useful information about the table:
+First of all, let's use `describe` to infer the metadata directly from the tabular data.
+We can then edit and save it to provide others with useful information about the data:

 > This output is in [YAML](https://yaml.org/), it is a default Frictionless output format.